HOUSE SWAPPING

 Neighbourhood Safety + Comfort

-Ask about neighbourhood noise, particularly if you’re a light sleeper.
+Ask your swap-mates about neighbourhood noise, particularly if you’re a light sleeper.
 Find out about nearby walkable neighbourhoods.
 Ask about general safety, especially if you’re going to be doing a lot of walking or taking public transit.
 Get yourself into a mindset of situational awareness before you make the swap, and take the time to conduct thorough research about your potential neighbourhood.

 Comforts and Amenities